 The purpose of the College’s enhancement programme is to broaden the range of activities, experiences, skills and qualifications open to you and provide an opportunity to meet and socialise with other students.
 Alongside a good academic profile, employers and university admissions tutors look favourably on students who have developed other interests, skills and experiences.
 With competition increasing to secure jobs and university places, anything extra that makes you ‘stand out’ from the average student will give you a head start.
 The enhancement programme at Notre Dame offers you these opportunities.

 There are many activities offered as part of our weekly programme and a full list is provided in the enhancement flyer (please click on the link at the top of this page).
-These include numerous sporting and recreational activities, ranging from men’s and women’s football to climbing, as well as certificated courses such as First Aid.
+These include numerous sporting and recreational activities, ranging from men’s and women’s football to climbing, as well as certificated courses such as first aid.
 Departments within College also run more subject specific enhancements including the drama enhancement run by Theatre Studies and the College newspaper which is produced by the English department.